 Interest on a car loan can add up quickly.
 It is easy to save money by paying your loan off early.
 The amount of interest you pay every month does decrease a little bit because your balance is going down.
-Use an amortization calculator to determine your savings.
-I like to use Bankrate's auto loan calculator.
-Fill in your info and click show amortization schedule.
+Use an amortization calculator to determine your savings, perhaps an auto loan calculator.
+Fill in your info, and click "Show Amortization Schedule."

 Subtract this lower number from your original number and that will be your savings on interest.
 The calculator will also tell you your new payoff date.

 Example: A $15,000 car loan at a 7% interest rate would cost you $2821 in interest over a five year period.
 Add $50 a month to your payment, and you would reduce your car loan by 10 months and save $487 in interest.

 Cars do not last forever.
 One thing for sure is eventually you will have to make another purchase.
 If you start saving all or at least a portion of the amount you would have been paying in monthly payments to your recently paid off loan, you can have a sizeable down payment ready to go when the time comes.